 Us energy Independence.
 Global Trends 2030: AlternAtive Worlds. v.
 Game-chanGers Game-chanGer 1: The crIsIs-prone Global economy.
 The international economy almost certainly will continue to be characterized by various regional and national economies moving at significantly different speeds—a pattern reinforced by the 2008 global financial crisis.
 The contrasting speeds across different regional economies are exacerbating global imbalances and straining governments and the international system.
-The developing world already provides more than 50 percent of global economic growth and 40 percent of global investment.
-Its contribution to global investment growth is more than 70 percent.
-China’s contribution is now one and a half times the size of the US contribution.

 Global Trends 2030: Alternative Worlds | Financial Crisis Of 2007–2008 | Economic Growth

 The financial crisis of 2007–2008, also known as the global financial crisis and the 2008 financial crisis, is considered by many economists to have been the worst financial crisis since the Great Depression of the 1930s.
 It began in 2007 with a crisis in the subprime mortgage market in the United States, and developed into a full-blown international banking crisis with the collapse of the investment bank Lehman Brothers on September 15, 2008.
 Excessive risk-taking by banks such as Lehman Brothers